 Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

 Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.

-are

-sustainable

-investments with an

-environmental

-objective that do

-not take into
+not take into account the criteria

-account the

-criteria

-for environmentally

-economic activities

-under Regulation

-(EU) 2020/852.
+for environmentally sustainable economic activities under Regulation (EU) 2020/852.